dymurray/apb-blogs/rocketchat-tutorial.md

 ```

 ## APB Spec
-Looking at apb.yml, we are free to edit the default plan that is created by the tooling.
-Go ahead and edit the file to match below.
+Looking at apb.yml, we can go ahead and edit the default plan that was created by the APB tooling to match below.
 ```yaml
 version: 1.0
 name: rocketchat-apb